 The Town contributes 50% towards the health insurance premium for employees except for retired teachers.
 This is the minimum amount allowed under state law.
-Upon retirement, teachers join the State's Group Insurance Commission and the Town is responsible for contributing 80% to 85% towards their health insurance costs.
-The State deducts this cost from the Town's quarterly state aid distribution.
-Factors affecting costs in this category are the number of retirees, co-pay levels, deductibles and health insurance premium changes.
-Plan design changes for the FY13 health insurance plans were implemented which resulted in decreased premium savings to the Town of approximately \$800,000.
-More plan design changes are anticipated in fiscal year 2017.
+Upon retirement, teachers join the State's Group Insurance Commission and the Town is responsible for contributing 85% to 90% towards their health insurance costs.
+The state deducts this cost from the Town's quarterly state aid distribution.
+Factors affecting costs in this category are the number of retirees, copay levels, deductibles and health insurance premium changes.
+Plan design changes to health insurance plans were implemented in FY13 and FY18 which resulted in some premium savings.